webexpress-framework/WebExpress/docs/development_guide.md

 The message queue also carries the live data update channel of the View, State and Service architecture (see `view-state-service.md`, section 2.2).
 When server side data of a logical domain changes — through the CRUD REST endpoints or through application code that calls `DataChangedNotifier` — the server sends a `webexpress.webapp.data.changed` message to every session that subscribed the domain.
 The message names the domain (the lower case full name of the changed `IDomain` type), the operation (`created`, `updated` or `deleted`) and optionally the id of the changed item; it deliberately carries no data, because the clients re-query through their declared services, which keeps the REST endpoint the single source of the data and its authorization.

 A session acquires its domains from two sources.
 The connect url carries the domains the page declared at render time through the `[Domain<TDomain>]` page attribute.
-In addition, a client extends its session at runtime with an inbound `webexpress.webapp.data.subscribe` message listing further domains — this is how a scope ViewState subscribes the domains its services derive from their endpoints after the page has rendered.
+In addition, a client extends its session at runtime with an inbound `webexpress.webapp.data.subscribe` message listing further domains — this is how a ViewState subscribes the domains its services derive from their endpoints after the page has rendered.
 The socket merges both sets, and the `AddressDomain` address selects the matching sessions when a change is announced.
 On the client, the scope ViewState re-queries the resources of the changed domain, so all subscribing controls re-render with the fresh data, including changes made by other users.
 The refreshed controls briefly play the `wx-data-changed` flash animation, so the user sees that the content changed because of an outside action.

 ## Index model